Looking for the best jobs in the navy? If so, you’re in luck.

 You might spend one day diving into a waterway to neutralize an IED and on another, find yourself rappelling from a helicopter.
 Some techs even use things like robots to destroy explosives!

-After leaving the Navy, the skills you acquire in this kind of job will serve you well in a civilian role on a SWAT team, with the TSA or FBI, or some other government agency.
+The skills you acquire in this kind of job will serve you well in a civilian role on a SWAT team, with the TSA or FBI, or some other government agency.

 It’s safe to say that the law enforcement skills you gain will be widely sought after across the board!